Piedmont food and wine pairing – let’s eat!

 What to know: Nebbiolo offers beautiful balance with good acidity and heavy tannins.
 It’s intensely aromatic and perfumed.
 On the palate it shows dried petals, more red fruit than black, and earthy tar notes.

 What to pair: Rich, heavy meats and sauces work well.
-For something different, try moderately spiced Asian cuisine; the red fruit, high tannin, acidity levels, and perfume support tannic Asian dishes.
+For something different, try moderately spiced Asian cuisine; the red fruit, high tannin, acidity levels, and perfume support Asian dishes.

 Try These Recipes With Nebbiolo: